 Hormone Replacement Therapy: In some cases, the fertility specialist may not directly try an aggressive approach such as IVF; rather they may consider the simpler and cost-effective option of hormone replacement therapy.
 Follicle Stimulation Hormone (FSH) may be given as injections to replenish the declining ovarian reserves of perimenopausal women.
 The hormone replacement stimulates ovulation and improves the chances of conception, naturally or assisted with IUI.

-Gaudium IVF is the leading IVF clinic in Delhi where patients can avail high tech infertility treatment along with advanced gynecological care for issues like early menopause and complicated pregnancy.
-Contact here for free second opinion from Dr Manika Khanna, the top best IVF doctor in Delhi.
+Gaudium IVF is the leading IVF clinic in India where patients can avail high-tech infertility treatment along with advanced gynecological care for issues like early menopause and complicated pregnancy.
+Contact here for a free opinion from Dr. Manika Khanna, In the best IVF Centre in Delhi.